dawid-dahl-umain/product-health-dynamics/README.md

 The same low-ER agent causes roughly **90× more degradation** in a coupled system than in a healthy one.

 **Plain meaning:** Low-ER changes (no tests, no modularity) gradually tighten coupling.
-At first, existing structure absorbs the damage.
-But as coupling increases, changes start breaking unrelated features.
+At first, existing structure catches problems: tests fail, monitoring alerts, modular boundaries contain the blast.
+But as coupling increases, these safety nets erode.
+Changes start breaking unrelated features.
 Eventually, fixing one thing breaks three others.
 The system accelerates its own decay, just like entropy in physics.
 The difference: entropy is inevitable; software decay is a choice.

 ### Each Change Event (The Roll of the Dice)